Modern Slavery Statement | Cerillion Skip to main content Skip to footer

 Cerillion was founded in October 1999 following the management buyout of the in-house Customer Care and Billing product division of Logica.
 Cerillion became a public company by listing on the AIM market on 18 March 2016 and is subject to the UK City Code on Takeovers.

-Cerillion plc is the parent company and has one wholly owned subsidiary; Cerillion Technology Limited (“CTL”) with its registered office at 25 Bedford Street, London WC2E 9ES, United Kingdom.
+Cerillion plc is the parent company and has one wholly owned subsidiary; Cerillion Technology Limited (“CTL”) with its registered office at 25 Bedford Street, London WC2E 9ES, United Kingdom, and this Statement is made on behalf of Cerillion plc and CTL.

 CTL meets the reporting requirements contained in the UK Modern Slavery Act.

 CTL is the main operating company.
-CTL has four subsidiary companies: Cerillion Technologies India Private Limited (“CTL India”), Cerillion Technologies EOOD in Bulgaria (“CTL Bulgaria”), Cerillion Inc in the USA and Cerillion Technologies PTE.
-LTD. in Singapore.
+This Statement also covers CTL’s subsidiary companies: Cerillion Technologies India Private Limited (“CTL India”), Cerillion Technologies EOOD in Bulgaria (“CTL Bulgaria”), Cerillion Inc in the USA, Cerillion Technologies PTE.
+LTD. in Singapore and Cerillion Technologies Ltd SPC in Oman.

 CTL India and CTL Bulgaria employ skilled staff to provide software support services and critical fixes to issues arising in our software to customers around the clock, as well as assisting in software implementation.